NYC PHOTOGRAPHY LOCATIONS // MY FAVORITE SPOTS

 So, Seamore’s on the corner of Broome and Mulberry is technically not a cafe at all, but I wanted to include it on the list anyways.
 The white exterior, graphic corner column, and black and white umbrellas contrast nicely with the green seating.
 I love this location for more optic black and white shots!
-Cha Cha Matcha is right across the street for all of your cute cup selfie and detail shots!
+Cha Cha Matcha is right across the street too for all of your cute cup selfie and detail shots!

 Cafe Colette in Williamsburg has made an appearance on the site on quite a few occasions.
 The bench on the front corner provides more of a vintage feel, while the take out coffee window and outdoor tables in the back provide space for more typical cafe shots.
-The space is absolutely beautiful inside as well.
+The space is absolutely gorgeous inside as well.

 Right next door is Madison Square Park, which is home to amazing seasonal art instillations and the original Shake Shack!
 The park has tons of curved benches and bistro tables for all your seated shot needs.
 Quick tip – the NYC Flower Market, on 28th Street between 6th and 7th Avenues is only a few blocks away from Madison Square Park.
 Oftentimes, I will stop there (and buy aggressively large flowers) before shooting in the park!

-The little Renwick Triangle on the corner of Stuyvesant Street and East 10th has been a long standing favorite spot of mine.
-I particularly love this spot on cloudy days in the fall when the foliage pops.
+The little Renwick Triangle on the corner of Stuyvesant Street and East 10th (first two images) has been a long standing favorite spot of mine.
+I particularly love this location on cloudy days in the fall when the foliage pops.
 There are gorgeous townhouses up East 10th street for stoop shots as well.
 Oftentimes when shooting here I will also walk a few blocks north up 2nd Avenue to Stuyvesant Square.
 This smaller urban greenspace features walking paths, statues, and a fountain.
 Rutherford Place, the bordering street to the west of the park, and the home of St. George’s Church, is very quiet and a great spot to get crosswalk shots.
-Even more pretty houses on the north side of the park on East 17th Street heading back west to 3rd Avenue.
+Even more pretty houses await on the north side of the park on East 17th Street heading back west to 3rd Avenue.